 Depression affects 13.3% of teens aged 12-17, depression affects 13.1% of young adults aged 18-25

-Statistics may be b-o-r-i-n-g, but these provide the stark evidence of a growing mental health crisis that our young people are in the middle of.
+Statistics may be b-o-r-i-n-g, but these provide stark evidence of a growing mental health crisis that our young people are in the midst of.

 Spike in Youth Suicide

 I live in California, where news reports about suicide clusters are becoming far too common, up and down the state.
 It is interesting to note that a common feature in the surge in suicides is that they are occurring primarily in affluent communities.
 Why are young people who seem to have all the advantages that come with wealth becoming so hopeless?

 There have been recent suicide clusters in Palo Alto, a wealthy enclave known for its gem, Stanford University, and its proximity to Silicon Valley--two sets of suicides, one in 2009 and another cluster in 2014 that involved 9 teens dying on the train tracks.
 In fact, 12% of the student body at Palo Alto High School, responding to a survey, reported contemplating suicide in the past 12 months.
 That is about 210 kids.

 A 2017 string of suicides involving four male teens from a high school in Clovis, California, near Fresno, and a 2018 cluster of suicides in Rancho Cucamonga, San Bernardino County, involving four kids age 10, 15, and two 16 year-olds have caught the attention of California legislators.
 These events, in addition to teen suicides in San Diego and those in Palo Alto, have prompted the Assembly Education Committee to take on the issue, introducing Assembly Bill 2246 to address suicide prevention.